Transport-enabled entangling gate for trapped ions

 Figure~\ref{fig:Fig1} illustrates the trap geometry and experimental sequences.
-The ions first undergo Doppler cooling, sideband cooling, and state preparation at position `C' and are transported 40~$\mu$m to the left (position `L') in 25~$\mu$s.
-Then they experience the transport of primary interest for this work, an 80~$\mu$m portion of the trap (`L' to `R') at 0.5~m/s.
-For our beam geometry, this motion Doppler shifts the 729~nm beam by 0.5~MHz.
-The ions then are returned to `C' in 10~$\mu$s for additional 729~nm pulses and final state detection.
-For interactions that take place during the entire `L'$\rightarrow$`R' transport duration, the 729~nm beam is switched on 2~$\mu$s before the transport starts and off 2~$\mu$s after the transport has finished [Fig.~\ref{fig:Fig1}(b)].
-For detailed in-flight spectroscopy experiments, we divide the transport into eight 20~$\mu$s portions and probe these segments with shorter 729~nm pulses [Fig.~\ref{fig:Fig1}(c)].
+The ions first undergo Doppler cooling, sideband cooling (axial c.m. and BM modes), and state preparation at position C and are transported 40~$\mu$m to the left (position L) in 25~$\mu$s.
+The entangling interaction is then applied during an 80~$\mu$m transport (L to R) at 0.5~m/s ( 160~$\mu$s duration).
+For our beam geometry, this motion Doppler shifts the 729~nm beam tones by 0.5~MHz.
+The ions then are returned to C in 10~$\mu$s for additional 729~nm pulses and final state detection.
+For interactions that take place during the entire L$\rightarrow$R transport duration, the 729~nm beam is switched on 2~$\mu$s before the transport starts and off 2~$\mu$s after the transport has finished [Fig.~\ref{fig:Fig1}(b)]\footnote{The illumination of stationary ions before and after transport off-resonantly drives the carrier transition only weakly due to the Doppler shift and the reduced intensity at the edges of transport.
+We estimate an upper bound of $6\times10^{-5}$ for the error contribution to the gate.}.
+For detailed in-flight spectroscopy experiments, we divide the transport into eight portions and probe these segments using 729~nm pulses with 20~$\mu$s duration each [Fig.~\ref{fig:Fig1}(c)].